Student Grants Guide

 Students

-Students must be degree-seeking undergraduates at the University of Colorado Boulder to apply for UROP funding and should not plan to graduate before the end of a proposed project's grant term.
+Students must be degree-seeking undergraduates at the University of Colorado Boulder to apply for UROP funding and should not plan to graduate before the end of a proposed project's grant term—no exceptions.
+All student grants must be supervised by an eligible mentor.

 Mentors

-Tenured/tenure-track, research faculty and contract instructors at the University of Colorado Boulder and Anschutz Medical Campus are eligible to mentor Student Grants and apply for Faculty Grants.
+Tenured/tenure-track research and teaching faculty, professional researchers and practitioners, and postdoctoral scholars at the University of Colorado Boulder and Anschutz Medical Campus are eligible to mentor Student Grants and apply for Faculty Grants.

-Graduate students or post-docs may serve in a supervisory role on student grants, but the faculty mentor must provide some direct mentoring to the undergraduate.
+Graduate students may serve as the "Additional Supervisor" on student grants and provide the majority of mentorship, but the project mentor must provide some direct mentoring to the undergraduate.

 Special Circumstances